arinifthh/Nutri-----Link/README.md

 The following dependencies are used in the Nutri Link app:

-- **Firebase Core**: For connecting to Firebase and managing backend services.
-- **Firebase Auth**: For authenticating users (e.g., donors and needy organizations).
-- **Cloud Firestore**: For storing and retrieving data related to donations and needs.
 - **Provider**: For state management throughout the app.
 - **Flutter SDK**: The core framework used to build this cross-platform app.